Girthon Old Parish Church: Description

 The now-roofless church is rectangular in plan, measuring 21.9 m by 7 m wide.
 It has round-arched doors and windows, and high in its north wall is a doorway that would have given access to a raised gallery, traces of which survive at the eastern end of the building.
 Also surviving in the eastern end of the south wall is a late mediaeval ogee-curved piscina.

 The building stands in a churchyard, with memorial stones from the seventeenth, eighteenth and nineteenth centuries.
-The nearby Girthon Kirk is recorded as having been built as a manse by Patrick Blain and Samuel Kennan between 1738 and 1739, but John R. Hume contends that its original construction date must be earlier than this, and that the thickness of its walls and the arrangement of its narrow windows suggest that it is a seventeenth-century building that was renovated in the eighteenth century.
+The nearby house, Girthon Kirk, is recorded as having been built as a manse by Patrick Blain and Samuel Kennan between 1738 and 1739, but John R. Hume contends that its original construction date must be earlier than this, and that the thickness of its walls and the arrangement of its narrow windows suggest that it is a seventeenth-century building that was renovated in the eighteenth century.